emilywhittaker1/codeastro_project/README.md

 imsz = 150

-path where you want to save the lightcurve and csv plotpath = "/Users/emilywhittaker/AnacondaProjects/CodeAstro/group_project/codeastro_project/" path where the fits files are fitpath = "/Users/emilywhittaker/AnacondaProjects/CodeAstro/group_project/codeastro_project/Small"
+path where you want to save the lightcurve and csv plotpath = "Plot/" path where the fits files are fitpath = "Small/"

+Names of the output files
+output_file = "Differential_Photometry.txt"

 # Outputs:
-The package will output a light curve of the variable star, with time listed in minutes since the first observation, and relative flux of the variable star measured in instrument counts.
+The package can output a light curve of the variable star, with time listed in minutes since the first observation, and relative flux of the variable star measured in instrument counts.
 This will be a .png file.